IQSS/dataverse-client-javascript/docs/installation.md

 Recommended versions node >=16 and npm >=8.

-## Getting Started with the Stable version
+## Getting Started with the Stable Version

 A stable 1.x version of this package is available as `js-dataverse` at https://www.npmjs.com/package/js-dataverse